Dynamic Programming with State-Dependent Discounting: Introduction

-In labor economics, state-dependent discounting has been adopted to help explain the excess unemployment volatility puzzle discussed in \cite{shimer2005cyclical}.
-For example, \cite{mukoyama2009note} enhances the Diamond--Mortensen--Pissarides model with state dependent discount factors for entrepreneurs and workers, which is then shown to increase unemployment volatility.
-Related analysis and extensions can be found in \cite{beraja2016aggregate}, \cite{hall2017high} and \cite{kehoe2018evolution}.\footnote{State-dependent discounting is also used regularly in studies of the business cycle and macroeconomic volatility.
+In addition, state-dependent discounting is often used in studies of macroeconomic volatility.
 For example, \cite{primiceri2006intertemporal} argue that shocks to agents' rates of intertemporal substitution are a key source of macroeconomic fluctuations. \cite{justiniano2008time} study the shifts in the volatility of macroeconomic variables in the US and find that a large portion of consumption volatility can be attributable to the variance in discount factors.
-Additional research in a similar vein can be found in \cite{justiniano2010investment}, \cite{justiniano2011investment}, \cite{christiano2014risk}, \cite{saijo2017uncertainty}, and \cite{bhandari2013taxes}.}
+Additional research in a similar vein can be found in \cite{justiniano2010investment}, \cite{justiniano2011investment}, \cite{christiano2014risk}, \cite{saijo2017uncertainty}, and \cite{bhandari2013taxes}.

-The standard theory of infinite horizon dynamic programming (also called the theory of Markov decision processes; see, e.g., \cite{bellman1957dynamic}, \cite{blackwell1965discounted}, \cite{stokey1989recursive}, \cite{puterman2014markov} or \cite{bertsekas2017dynamic}) does not accommodate state-dependent discounting.
+The standard theory of dynamic programming over infinite horizons (see, e.g., \cite{blackwell1965discounted}, \cite{stokey1989recursive}, or \cite{bertsekas2017dynamic}) does not accommodate state-dependent discounting.
 Instead, it assumes either zero discounting (and considers long-run average optimality) or a constant and positive discount rate, which corresponds to a discount factor strictly less than one.
-This implies that, in the canonical setting, the Bellman operator satisfies the conditions of Banach's contraction mapping theorem.
-This contractive property in turn provides the foundations for a powerful optimality theory.
+This implies that, in the canonical setting, the Bellman operator satisfies the conditions of Banach's contraction mapping theorem, which in turn provides the foundations for the standard optimality theory.

-In this paper, we reconsider the theory of infinite horizon discrete time dynamic programming when the usual constant discount factor $\beta$ is replaced by a discount factor process $\{\beta_t\}$.
-We then replace the traditional condition $\beta < 1$ for the constant discount case with the more general condition $r(L_\beta) < 1$, where $r(L_\beta)$ can be understood both as the spectral radius of a discount operator generated by $\{\beta_t\}$ and as a form of long-run average for the discount factor process.
-We show that, when this condition holds, the value function satisfies the Bellman equation, an optimal policy exists, and Bellman's principle of optimality is valid.
-Moreover, value function iteration converges to the value function and Howard's policy iteration algorithm is also convergent.
-We consider several applications of the theory, ranging from simple household problems to recursive preference models and optimal stopping problems.
-We finish with some extensions related to unbounded rewards.